 Our website provides office location, hours, and how to request an appointment.
 There is a number new patients can call to schedule an appointment or they can request an appointment online by clicking the “Request an Appointment” link.
 SouthCoast Health monitors the policy and procedures and updates the website with information about office hours, telephone numbers, and contacts with any changes.

 Most SouthCoast Health offices are open from 8:30 am – 5:30 pm to accommodate patient’s needs.
 Some offices and/or physicians offer enhanced hours that might begin or end earlier or later than typical office hours.
 Please inquire with your physician about the enhanced hours.
 Additionally, should you need care after hours, providers on call at SouthCoast Health are available to instruct patients on their needs.

 We are pleased to offer Urgent Care services for both our adult and pediatric patients.
-You can find information about our urgent care resources by clicking here.
+Find information about our urgent care resources.

 To serve you it’s important for you to provide your care team with information on the medications you are currently taking, any visits you’ve had with specialists or to hospitals, your medical history, your health status, any test results, self-care information including goals to effectively serve you best.

 As a large multi-specialty group of physicians and other frontline health providers, SouthCoast Health is making this statement as a call to all citizens to work together and help each other through this unprecedented public health crisis.SouthCoast Health Public Announcement Regarding Covid-19

 In addition to the SouthCoast Health staff, all patients and anyone accompanying them must be wearing a mask to enter a SouthCoast Health office.SouthCoast Health Now Requiring Masks or Face Coverings Upon Entry to Our Facilities